paradigmxyz/reth/book/installation/docker.md

 docker compose -f etc/docker-compose.yml up -d --no-deps grafana
 ```

 After login with `admin:admin` credentials, Prometheus should be listed under [`Grafana datasources`](http://localhost:3000/connections/datasources).
-Replace its `Prometheus server URL` so it points to Docker.
+Replace its `Prometheus server URL` so it points to locally running one.
 On Mac or Windows, use `http://host.docker.internal:9090`.
 On Linux, try `http://172.17.0.1:9090`.